Doha Film Institute

 Rand Beiruty

-Rand Beiruty is a writer, director, and co-founder of Shaghab Films, a production company based in Amman, Jordan.
-She holds a practice-based Ph.D. revolving around questions of representation and participatory filmmaking from the Film University Babelsberg KONRAD WOLF.
-She has pitched her projects on international platforms and received awards from, among others, the Tribeca Film Institute, Mifa A
+Rand Beiruty is a writer, director and creative producer.
+She holds a practice-based PhD from Film University Babelsberg Konrad Wolf, focusing on questions of representation and participatory filmmaking.
+Beiruty has pitched her projects on international platforms and received awards from the Tribeca Film Institute, Mifa Animation du Monde, the Arab Cinema Center, and the European Network of Young

 Contacts